Learn Technical Analysis – The Right Way

-The final step is where to place your stop loss level so that random price fluctuations or market noise doesn’t cause you to be stopped out prematurely.
+The final step we covered yesterday was where to place your stop loss level so that random price fluctuations or market noise doesn’t cause you to be stopped out prematurely.
 My advice is to place your stop at the EMA level immediately between the last bar that traded completely below the EMA and the first bar that traded completely above the EMA.
 This may sound a bit confusing so take a look at this example for clarification.

 Place Your Stop Loss At The Exact EMA Level Between The Two Bars

 Where To Place Your Profit Target

 The final step is to strategically place your profit target and that’s something we will cover in today’s tutorial.
 You want to make sure and place your profit target at a level that provides you with a solid risk to reward level.
 Most professional traders use a profit to risk ratio of two to four.
 This means for every dollar you risk you should profit anywhere from two to four dollars.

 This particular method is based on short term price momentum and volatility, therefore using a profit target that’s designed to keep me in the market for a long time will not work with this type of strategy.
 A good tip is to always plan your exits based on the characteristics of your entry method.
 I use a simple two to one risk level with this strategy.
 I want to see very strong momentum coming into the market as quickly as possible after I enter my order.

 I simply measure the distance between my entry price and the stop loss level and multiply that number by two.
 I then add that amount to my entry price and that becomes my profit target for the trade.
 This ratio offers me a reasonable risk to reward ratio and provides me with an opportunity to take quick profits from the increase in volatility before the momentum dries up once again.